 WATCHING PEOPLE WITH WISDOM, Part 2

 Have you ever been a passenger in a car late at night with someone else being the driver?
 Perhaps you noticed that driver beginning to nod off.
 I bet you stimulated that person.
 Probably not with a whisper!
-Probably with a somewhat vigorous arousal to prevent a car crash.
-This is the same seriousness of lovingly exciting another to good works, stimulating.
+Probably with somewhat vigorous arousal to prevent a car crash.
+This action is the same seriousness of lovingly exciting another to good works, stimulating.
 Undoubtedly, it also saves his life.

 So SHINE ON!
 You will never know the legacy of your good works and encouragement.
 Questions: